lisafast/lacnotredame/content/_index.md

 Join the Association to help fund water testing, protect the quality of our water, get updates on water quality initiatives and contribute to Association activities like placing buoys to alert boaters of heavy milfoil weed areas.

 * See [About the  Association](/about/about/) for previous meeting notes/minutes, financial reports, board members and objectives
-* Join or renew your membership 3 ways:
+* Join or renew your membership:
-  * In person at our Annual meeting
   * Renew by sending $10 to info@lacnotredame.org via e-transfer with password: water, we will email an acknowledgement
   * Mail a cheque with the [membership form](/assets/docs/Association10Aug2018.pdf) to Lac Notre-Dame and Usher Lake Association 170 Chemin du manoir, La Pêche, QC, J0X 1A0

-The lake dragon (on Chemin du Domaines)
+The lake dragon on Chemin du Domaines

 <img src="/assets/img/dragon.jpg" class="img-fluid py-3" alt="photo of log painted like a dragon" />